JackKelly/hypergrib/README.md

 (That said, we're keen to explore ways to slice _into_ each GRIB message... e.g. some GRIBs are compressed in JPEG2000, and JPEG2000 allows _parts_ of the image to be decompressed.
 And maybe, whilst making the manifest, we could decompress each GRIB file and save the state of the decompressor every, say, 4 kB.
 Then, at query time, if we want a single pixel then we'd have to stream at most 4 kB of data from disk.
 Although that has its own issues.).

+## But, wait, will it actually be possible to train ML models directly from GRIB?
+It's true that it may be hard to efficiently train ML models which only consider a single geographical location (because of the physical limitation mentioned in the section above).

+But ML models that consider large geographical areas should be able to take advantage of the fact that each GRIB message is the entire horizontal plain.
+For example, energy generation or energy demand models that are trained across multiple countries.
+Or AI-NWP models which use global NWPs as the initialisation of the state of the atmosphere.

 ## Name
 `hypergrib` uses "hyper" in its mathematical sense, like [hypercube](https://en.wikipedia.org/wiki/Hypercube) (an n-dimensional cube).
 Oh, and it's reminiscent of a very cool record label, too :)